 Average score and rank: 3.15 (9th)

 No. 17, 440 yards, par 4 (Nandina): The only major change to the course this year was not by design.
-The Eisenhower Tree to the left of the fairway about 210 yards from the tee could not be saved from an ice storm in February and was removed.
-That should make the tee shot much easier, especially for those with a lower, left-to-right ball flight.
+The Eisenhower Tree to the left of the fairway about 210 yards from the tree could not be saved from an ice storm in February 2014 and was removed.
+That made the tee shot much easier, especially for those with a lower, left-to-right ball flight.
 The green is protected by two bunkers in the front.

 Masters lowlight: Stuart Appleby had a four-shot lead late in the third round of 2007 when he hit his tee shot so far left it went into a bunker on the seventh green.
 He hit into another bunker on the 17th, and three-putted for a triple bogey.